 Dividends generally fall into two categories: qualified and ordinary (non-qualified).
-Qualified dividends are taxed at the lower capital gains rates, which range from 0% to 20%, depending on your income level.
+Qualified dividends are taxed at the lower capital gains rates, which range from 0% to 20%, depending on your taxable income and filing status.
 In contrast, ordinary dividends are taxed at regular income tax rates, which can reach as high as 37% for top earners.
 Additionally, your state may also impose taxes on dividends, further impacting your overall return.